theochem/chemtools/doc/usr_doc_globaltool.rst

 **Derived Global Reactivity Descriptors:**
 These reactivity indicators are derived based on some handwaving analysis, or merely based on correlation.
-The most important one is the maximum number of electrons that can be accepted and the related energetic quatities like **electrophilicity**, **nucleofugality**, and **electrofugality**.
+The most important one is the maximum number of electrons that can be accepted and the related energetic quantities like **electrophilicity**, **nucleofugality**, and **electrofugality**.

  ..
 TODO::